 In some cases, treating your depression -- with therapy or medicine or both -- will resolve your physical symptoms.

 Since pain and depression can sometimes go together, easing your pain may help with your depression.
-Some antidepressants, such as Cymbalta and Effexor, may help with chronic pain, too.
+Some antidepressants, such as Cymbalta, Effexor, and older tricyclic antidepressants like Elavil or Norpramin, may help with chronic pain, too.

 Other treatments can also help with painful symptoms.
 Certain types of focused therapy -- like cognitive behavioral -- can teach you ways to cope better with the pain.